dwyl/cid/README.md

 which do not require offline/client support.
 -->

-# How to use the module
+# Why?

+We needed a way of running our App(s) across multiple servers/devices without fear/risk of collisions in the IDs of records.

+# How?

-1. Add `excid` to your list of dependencies
+1. Add `excid` to your list of `deps` in your `mix.exs` file:

 ```elixir
 def deps do